-The UAB to award an honorary doctorate to cardiologist Jagat Narula
+The UAB awards an honorary doctorate to cardiologist Jagat Narula

-Professor Jagat Narula, world expert in cardiovascular diseases and high-risk arteriolosclerosis plaques and in the use of cardiovascular imaging technologies, will be awarded an honorary doctorate on 1 September at the Aula Magna of the UAB Casa Convalescència.
+Professor Jagat Narula, world expert in cardiovascular diseases and the use of cardiovascular imaging technologies, was awarded an honorary doctorate after being nominated for the award by Professor Ignasi Carrió in an event celebrated on 1 September at the UAB Casa Convalescència.

-Professor Narula will be awarded an honorary doctorateafter being proposed for the award by the Faculty of Medicine, in a ceremony presided by UAB Rector Margarita Arboix.
-The UAB's newest honorary doctor will be presented by Ignasi Carrió, professor of the UAB's Department of Medicine.
+Professor Narula was awarded an honorary doctorate after being nominated for the award by the Faculty of Medicine, in a ceremony presided by UAB Rector Margarita Arboix.
+The UAB's newest honorary doctor was presented by Dr Ignasi Carrió, professor of the UAB Department of Medicine.